sokcheng/Kitsuchan-NG/COMMANDS.md

 Shows this message.

 ## hug
-Hug a member!
+Hug a user!

-* member - The member to be hugged.
+* user - The user to be hugged.

 ## ibsearch
 ### Aliases: ib, ibs